bernieplug/eepelican/content/blog/private-label-selling.md

 This isn’t a rare occurrence for Amazon resellers.
 It’s an everyday reality.
 Reselling on Amazon is a constant battle to keep your razor-thin margins safe from the dozens of other resellers nibbling like piranhas at your coveted buy-box spot.

-Keeping the buybox is so crucial that many resellers spend thousands of dollars a month on repricing software that lets them duck and weave under competitor prices.
+Keeping the buy box is so crucial that many resellers spend thousands of dollars a month on repricing software that lets them duck and weave under competitor prices.
 As more and more sellers start to use this service though, a race to the bottom starts.
 Prices and profits hit rock bottom, and the herd of resellers migrates to greener pastures.

 What if you could have the buy box every time, for every product?
 No more morning eye-twitches, no more nibbling piranhas.
 For the veterans of Amazon reselling, this prospect seems like a fantasy.